Updated March 24th, 2021

 As you replay sessions in your funnels, look for bugs and misbehaving UX design, as these could be the culprits of funnel drop-off.
 Once you’ve gotten a good sense of what’s going wrong in your funnel, it’s time to hypothesize, test, and experiment to optimize your funnel flow.

 Once you’ve adjusted how users move through your funnel accordingly, let some user data accumulate and then run your funnel analysis again.

 To read more about using session replay for conversion rate optimization, check out these tips from our partners at UserConversion.

 Tip: Bookmark how to use session replay as a conversion optimization tool for a more detailed strategy for session replay analysis.

-Best of all, FullStory funnels naturally lead to the answers you need to improve conversions by always matching your funnel analyses directly to the session recordings they’re based upon.
+Best of all, FullStory funnels point you toward the answers you need to improve conversions by linking your funnel analyses directly to the session recordings they’re based upon.